GlobalNamesArchitecture/gnparser/README.rst

     gnparser web --port 9000

-Make sure to CGI-escape name strings for GET requests.
+Make sure to CGI-escape name-strings for GET requests.
 An '&' character needs to be converted to '%26'

 -  ``GET /api?q=Aus+bus|Aus+bus+D.+%26+M.,+1870``